koustuvsinha/koustuvsinha.github.io/content/post/emacs_research_workflow/index.md

   )
 ```

-I modify the function to keep track of the key of the paper using `last-arxiv-key` and title of the paper `last-arxiv-title`, so that I can construct a `TODO` entry to reflect the key and the title.
+Thus we arrive at the final version of the `my/elfeed-entry-to-arxiv` function, which is now modified to keep track of the key of the paper using `last-arxiv-key` and title of the paper `last-arxiv-title`, so that we can construct a `TODO` entry to reflect the key and the title.
 The key is added in Org citation format.

 {{< figure src="/ox-hugo/paper_reading.png" >}}